montefiore-ai/alan-registration/README.md

 |-----------        |-------------|
 | MAILER_DSN        | The DSN connection string used to connect with a mailing server.
 [More Info](https://symfony.com/doc/current/mailer.html#transport-setup)

-If you wish to continue using the Google Mailer plugin (_mainly used for debugging_), you could modify following parameters accordingly:
+If you wish to use the Google Mailer plugin (_mainly used for debugging_), you could modify following parameters accordingly:

 | Parameter | Explanation |
 |-----------|-------------|